willyiamyu/nyc_crash/README.md

 # nyc_crash
-Data analysis project on car accidents in NYC using R and Shiny
+Data Analysis Project on Vehicle Collision Data in NYC using R and RShiny